vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 720-724 (from Bhav.).
 Dvādaśivratas--For reward of fast on Drādasis of su. pakṣa

 from Mārg, vide Vi.
 Dh.
 I. 159.
 1-21 and on kr.
 Drādaśī vide Vi.
 Dh.
 I. 160.
 There are about 50 Dvadasi vratas.
-Vide KKV 310-369 ( describes 26 dvādasiyratas ), HY I. 1162
+Vide KKV 310-369 ( describes 26 dvādasivratas ), HY I. 1162

 List of vrałas